learn-co-curriculum/dsc-class-imbalance-problems/README.md

 ## Class Weight

 One initial option for dealing with class imbalance problems is to weight the two classes.
 By default the class weights for Logistic Regression in scikit-learn is none, meaning that both classes will be given equal importance in tuning the model.
-Alternatively, you can pass 'balanced' in order to assign weights that are inversely proportionally to that class's frequency.
+Alternatively, you can pass 'balanced' in order to assign weights that are inversely proportional to that class's frequency.
 The final option is to explicitly pass weights to each class using a dictionary of the form {class_label: weight}.

 First, here's the documentation to take a further look: